Skew-symmetric approximations of posterior distributions: 1. Introduction

-In this article we provide a positive and innovative answer to the above question by deriving a broadly--applicable strategy to perturb, at no additional optimization costs, any off--the--shelf symmetric approximation of a generic posterior distribution.
-Crucially, such a perturbation yields a skewed approximation that is similarly--tractable, yet provably more accurate.
-As clarified in Section~\ref{sec_32}, this novel solution~follows by noticing that any symmetric approximation of a posterior distribution, including the routinely--implemented ones reviewed in Section~\ref{sec_2}, is more accurate in approximating a suitably--symmetrized version of such a posterior rather its original non--symmetrized form.
-This holds both under the \textsc{tv}~distance and any $\alpha$--divergence.
-Albeit seemingly irrelevant from a methodological perspective, such a result is, in fact, of fundamental importance.
-More specifically, as detailed in Section~\ref{sec_32}, although the final target is the original posterior and not its symmetrized version, the two corresponding densities are crucially related in a way that yields a direct strategy for perturbing any off--the--shelf symmetric approximation of a generic posterior distribution.
-In particular, we prove in Section~\ref{sec_32} that the density of the original posterior can be expressed as the product of its symmetrized version and a skewness--inducing factor which is available in closed--form and does not depend on additional unknown parameters.
-This characterization relates to a fundamental existence and uniqueness result of skew--symmetric representations \citep{wang2004skew} which has been never explored within the context of Bayesian inference and approximations, despite its unique potentials.
-In fact, such a parallel ensures that the perturbation of the original symmetric approximation by the newly--derived skewness--inducing factor yields a density that falls within the class of skew--symmetric distributions \citep[][]{azzalini2003distributions,wang2004skew,ma2004flexible,genton2005generalized}.
-This class admits a closed--form normalizing constant and straightforward i.i.d.\ sampling schemes which facilitate effective inference via Monte Carlo evaluation of any functional of the approximate posterior.
-Such schemes only require simulation from the original symmetric approximation and evaluation of the analytically--available skewness--inducing factor.
-As shown in Section~\ref{sec_32}, this factor crucially depends only on ratios of posterior densities, thus allowing cancellation of the intractable normalizing constant and, hence, direct computation without additional optimization costs.
+In this article we provide a positive and innovative answer to the above question by deriving a broadly applicable strategy to perturb, at no additional optimization costs, any off-the-shelf symmetric approximation of a generic posterior distribution.
+Crucially, such a perturbation yields a provably more accurate skewed approximation of the target posterior, which belongs to the tractable class of skew-symmetric distributions reviewed in Section~\ref{sec_2.a} \citep[][]{azzalini2003distributions,genton2005generalized, ma2004flexible,wang2004skew}.
+Our proposed solution follows from two fundamental results, which we derive in Section~\ref{sec_32}.
+The first (see Proposition~\ref{prop1}), shows that the density of any generic posterior distribution admits a skew-symmetric representation decomposing this density as the product of (i) a suitably symmetrized version of the target posterior and (ii) a tractable skewing factor, which is available in closed form and does not depend on additional unknown parameters.
+This novel characterization, whose scope extends beyond our contribution, relates to an important existence result of skew-symmetric densities \citep[][]{wang2004skew} which has been never explored within the context of Bayesian inference and approximations, despite its unique potential.
+In fact, our first result in Proposition~\ref{prop1} opens the avenues to prove a second important property (see Lemma~\ref{lemma_1}), which ensures that any symmetric approximation of a posterior distribution, including the popular ones reviewed in Section~\ref{sec_2}, is more accurate in approximating the symmetrized version of such a posterior in its skew-symmetric representation, rather than the original posterior itself.
+This holds under the TV distance, Kullback--Leibler (KL) divergence \citep[][]{kullback1951information}, reverse-KL and generic $\alpha$-divergences.